NHS Health Check

 The check is for people who are aged 40 to 74 who do not have any of the following pre-existing conditions:

-•chronic kidney disease
+• chronic kidney disease

-•high blood pressure (hypertension)
+• high blood pressure (hypertension)

-•transient ischaemic attack
+• transient ischaemic attack

-•inherited high cholesterol (familial hypercholesterolemia)
+• inherited high cholesterol (familial hypercholesterolemia)

-•peripheral arterial disease
+• peripheral arterial disease

-•currently being prescribed statins to lower cholesterol
+• currently being prescribed statins to lower cholesterol

-•previous checks have found that you have a 20% or higher risk of getting cardiovascular disease over the next 10 years
+• previous checks have found that you have a 20% or higher risk of getting cardiovascular disease over the next 10 years

 How do I get an NHS Health Check?

-If you’re in the 40 to 74 age group without a pre-existing condition, you should receive a letter from your GP surgery or local council inviting you for a free NHS Health Check every 5 years.
-You can also call your GP surgery to book a Health Check.
+If you’re in the 40 to 74 age group without a pre-existing condition, you should receive a text or letter from the Practice inviting you for a free NHS Health Check every 5 years.

 More information can be found on this website https://www.healthcheck.nhs.uk/